Bitdefender vs ESET: side-by-side comparison

 Bitdefender is the only one with a quick scan.
 During the tests, I took into account its CPU, memory, and disk usage during the scans.

 Overall, Bitdefender completed the scan rather swiftly but was heavy on system performance with rather high CPU utilization.
-That said, this is very common among antivirus software and its overall resource usage doesn’t raise any concerns.
+That said, this is very common among antivirus software and is almost impossible to avoid.
+Bitdefender's overall resource usage doesn’t raise any concerns.

 Full scan

 Bitdefender and ESET completed their full scans quickly.
 However, Bitdefender used more memory during the scan than ESET.
-It’s also worth noting that both Bitdefender and ESET are light on CPU usage.
+Nonetheless, both Bitdefender and ESET are light on CPU.

 Overall, when it comes to full scans, the difference in resource consumption between Bitdefender and ESET is relatively small and is not going to have a significant effect on system performance.